sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/prefabs.md

 PrefabDescriptor ppd = PrefabDescriptor.Open("/prefab2/car_dealer/car_dealer_01_fr.ppd", baseScs);
 ```

-Note that this will not work while the game is running because the game locks the file.

 ### Creating the prefab
 Now that we have the prefab descriptor, we can call [`Prefab.Add`](xref:TruckLib.ScsMap.Prefab.Add*)
 to add the prefab to the map: